Healthy Ageing

 Founder and Head Coach

 Healthy Ageing is not just for old people.
 It is about maintaining and improving the quality of life for as long as possible.
-It is about maintaining and increasing work capacity across broad time and modal domains throughout life, also known as CrossFit.
+It is about maintaining and increasing work capacity across broad time and modal domains throughout life.
+It is CrossFit.
 By doing CrossFit and living a healthy lifestyle, we can slow down the process of ageing and get healthier, stronger and fitter as we age.

 Healthy Ageing means ageing healthy, happy and staying socially active as we grow older, thanks to a lifestyle that is well adjusted to the changing necessities that come with ageing.

 Every phase in life has specific needs in exercise, nutrition and relaxation.
 For example, masters (in CrossFit defined as athletes from the age of 35) need less food than youngsters as their metabolism slows down.
-Because of that, the importance of high quality food becomes even more significant.
+Because of that, the importance of high quality food becomes more significant.
 At the same time, for masters more effort is needed to maintain muscle mass and stamina than youngsters.
+(You need more strength training and protein than you think)

-In addition, in the course of the years the risk of chronic diseases such as obesity, type II diabetes, heart disease and depression are increasing.
-For women specifically, the menopause plays a major role.
-Our physical, mental and emotional well-being changes as we get older, as a result of hormonal and chemical changes in our bodies and due to our life experiences.
-These changing necessities in life require adjustments in our diet, smarter ways of exercising and relaxing to age in a physical, mental and emotional healthy way.
+In addition, in the course of the years the risk of chronic diseases such as obesity, type 2 diabetes, heart disease and depression increase.
+For women, menopause plays a major role.
+(CrossFit, a cure for menopause).
+Physical, mental and emotional well-being changes as we get older, as a result of hormonal and chemical changes in the body and due to life experiences.
+These changing necessities in life require adjustments in nutrition, and smarter ways of exercising and relaxing in order to age in a physical, mental and emotional healthy way.

 Healthy Ageing is a relatively new concept.
 Research institutes, business firms and civil society organizations are increasingly working together to develop more insights on Healthy Ageing.
 Yet the importance of Healthy Ageing is often underestimated.
-The Netherlands has more than 7 million people aged 50 or older.
+Anno 2024, The Netherlands has over 7 million people aged 50 or older.
 That number is expected to increase in the upcoming years.
-At the same time there are fewer young people to take care of these seniors Therefore, it’s important to age healthy and happy and to participate in employment and social activities for as long as possible.
+At the same time there are fewer young people to take care of these seniors.
+Therefore, it’s important to age healthy and happy and to participate in employment and social activities for as long as possible.
+(Unhealthy living is an emergency in slow motion).

 Ageing is inevitable.
 This process already starts at the age of 25.
 But healthy ageing starts even earlier; before conception!
 With parents who pass on their genes and with it the risks and opportunities for a healthy life course or the occurrence of illness later in life.
-Also, the lifestyle habits of the mother-to-be will affect the health of the unborn child.
-(Read our articles on healthy ageing starts before birth and on how parents’blind spots complicate their child from healthy ageing.
+Also, the lifestyle habits of the mother-to-be will effect the health of the unborn child.
+Read more about why Healthy ageing starts before birth and How parents can complicatie Healthy Ageing for children.

-From birth, parents lay the foundation for their child’s lifestyle.
+From birth, parents lay the foundation for their childrens' lifestyle.
 After all, they are generally responsible for the food supply at home.
 Especially with young children they determine what and how much they eat and exercise.
-Moreover, they will set an example when it comes to a healthy lifestyle: the parents set the standard for the child.
-(Read our article on how parents who want to lose weight but keep buying sweets for their children, can actually become a perfect role model for their children).
+Moreover, they will set an example for a healthy lifestyle: The parents set the standard for the child.
+Read more about How parents can become a perfect role model for their children.

 Although peers play a greater role in puberty than parents, and unhealthy habits can always emerge along the way, adolescents who have a healthy lifestyle from an early age and are encouraged to do so by their parents, are also more likely to maintain this at a later age.

-A healthy lifestyle can decrease the risk of chronic diseases that affect our lifespan, such as cardiovascular disease, obesity and depression up to 50%.
-It can even cure type II diabetes.
+A healthy lifestyle can decrease the risk of chronic diseases that effect life span such as cardiovascular disease, obesity and depression up to 50%.
+It can even cure type 2 diabetes.
 Healthy Ageing is prevention as well as cure.

-Accepting the physical, mental and emotional changes we go through creates space to make smart choices to stay healthy and fit.
+Accepting the physical, mental and emotional changes we go through as we age, creates space to make smarter choices to stay healthy and fit throughout life.
 “Train smarter, not harder” is a good example.

-Ignoring, denying and getting frustrated that you cannot do at 45 what you could at the age of 25, does not help.
-On the other hand, thinking you are doomed for disaster does not work either.
+Ignoring, denying and getting frustrated that you cannot do at the age of 45 what you could at the age of 25, is not helpful.
+On the other hand, thinking you are doomed for disaster at 45 does not work either.

 CrossFit rewrites the script of ageing

 Ageing is inevitable.
-There are age- related physiological, psychological and neurological changes that affect everybody.
+There are age- related physiological, psychological and neurological changes that effect everyone.
 Changes in the body and brain, such as a decreased insulin sensibility, more susceptibility to illness, decrease in muscle function and reduced oxygen uptake, less coordination and balance, but also changes in personality and emotional wellbeing.

 The impact of these changes varies from person to person.
 According to the CrossFit philosophy, lifestyle is the most important factor that determines whether these changes result in functional decline.
 This means we can minimize the degree to which age-based changes limit our lives by living a healthy lifestyle.
 We can rewrite the traditional script of ageing.